 This is the big show.
 This is the central truth of our faith.
-We can quibble over infant baptism and transubstantiation and ordination, but on these points all Christians must come together and agree.
-God came to earth in the form of a man, and this God-Man lived, died, and rose from the grave.
+We can quibble over infant baptism and transubstantiation and ordination, but all Christians must come together and agree on these points.
+God came to earth in the form of a man, and this God-man lived, died, and was raised from the grave.
 They called Him Jesus.
 While we were helpless and lost in our sin, Jesus died to save us completely (Romans 5:6).

-It is the truest and most real fairy story ever known.
+It is the truest and most real fairy-tale story ever known.
 The Church is the princess trapped by the pretending ruler of this world: a dragon who seeks to hoard all he can.
-The hero slays the dragon once and for all though a mighty and earth-shaking sacrifice.
-The dragon vanquished, the hero rescues the princess and brings her to his beautiful home.
-And they literally live happily ever after.
+The hero slays the dragon once and for all through a mighty and earth-shaking sacrifice.
+The dragon vanquished, and the hero rescues the princess and brings her to his beautiful home.
+And they lived happily ever after.

 We’d like to think we get to play a champion’s role in the story, but no matter how politically incorrect it may be, we, the bride, are helpless.
-The princess does not slay the dragon.
-She awaits the coming of her prince, the hero who will save her.
+We didn’t slay the dragon.
+We awaited the coming of the hero to save us.

 By His resurrection, He defeated death and hell and secured newness of life for those who believe.

 By His ascension, He advocates for us before the throne of grace, guaranteeing our eternal inheritance.